Iberville Parish: Overturned 18-wheeler causes delays on I-10

 IBERVILLE PARISH - Before sunrise Wednesday morning an 18-wheeler crashed near Ramah on I-10 East.

+Louisiana State Police say another vehicle was involved in the accident and the driver of the 18-wheeler was cited for careless operation.

+For a time, authorities labeled the accident as a possible hazmat situation, but this concern has since been resolved.

-Authorities have yet to reveal if the accident resulted in any injuries and as of 8:30 a.m. officials are still working with the 18-wheeler for vehicle removal and offloading.
+It took officials hours to work with the 18-wheeler for vehicle removal and offloading.

-This article will be updated as they continue to respond to the incident.

 TRAFFIC ALERT: The right lane is blocked on I-10 East past Ramah, due to an overturned tractor trailer on the right shoulder.
 Two mile delay. pic.twitter.com/YJ88gMwetv— Ashley Frugé WBRZ (@ashleywbrz) February 12, 2020